Graham Capital Management L.P. Sells 91,633 Shares of Dynatrace, Inc. (NYSE:DT)

-Other large investors have also recently made changes to their positions in the company.
-Raymond James Financial Services Advisors Inc. lifted its position in shares of Dynatrace by 62.7% in the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 7,699 shares of the company’s stock worth $363,000 after purchasing an additional 2,966 shares during the period.
-HighTower Advisors LLC lifted its holdings in Dynatrace by 42.6% in the first quarter.
-HighTower Advisors LLC now owns 5,353 shares of the company’s stock worth $250,000 after buying an additional 1,598 shares during the period.
-PNC Financial Services Group Inc. boosted its position in Dynatrace by 61.0% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 8,022 shares of the company’s stock valued at $378,000 after acquiring an additional 3,039 shares in the last quarter.
-MetLife Investment Management LLC purchased a new position in shares of Dynatrace during the 1st quarter worth approximately $582,000.
-Finally, Raymond James Trust N.A. raised its position in shares of Dynatrace by 39.5% in the 1st quarter.
-Raymond James Trust N.A. now owns 6,511 shares of the company’s stock worth $307,000 after acquiring an additional 1,845 shares in the last quarter.
-94.28% of the stock is currently owned by institutional investors.
+A number of other institutional investors also recently modified their holdings of the company.
+Torray Investment Partners LLC boosted its holdings in Dynatrace by 0.6% in the second quarter.
+Torray Investment Partners LLC now owns 33,842 shares of the company’s stock valued at $1,742,000 after acquiring an additional 200 shares in the last quarter.
+Advisory Services Network LLC increased its position in shares of Dynatrace by 50.9% during the first quarter.
+Advisory Services Network LLC now owns 661 shares of the company’s stock valued at $28,000 after buying an additional 223 shares during the period.
+Zions Bancorporation N.A. raised its stake in Dynatrace by 1.0% in the second quarter.
+Zions Bancorporation N.A. now owns 24,426 shares of the company’s stock worth $1,257,000 after buying an additional 230 shares in the last quarter.
+Kestra Advisory Services LLC lifted its holdings in Dynatrace by 5.1% in the second quarter.
+Kestra Advisory Services LLC now owns 5,450 shares of the company’s stock worth $281,000 after buying an additional 265 shares during the period.
+Finally, CWM LLC boosted its position in Dynatrace by 31.8% during the 2nd quarter.
+CWM LLC now owns 1,379 shares of the company’s stock valued at $71,000 after acquiring an additional 333 shares in the last quarter.
+94.28% of the stock is currently owned by hedge funds and other institutional investors.

 Dynatrace Stock Performance

-Dynatrace (NYSE:DT – Get Free Report) last announced its quarterly earnings results on Thursday, November 2nd.
-The company reported $0.16 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.16.
+Dynatrace (NYSE:DT – Get Free Report) last released its quarterly earnings data on Thursday, November 2nd.
+The company reported $0.16 earnings per share for the quarter, meeting the consensus estimate of $0.16.
 Dynatrace had a net margin of 13.06% and a return on equity of 12.03%.
-The firm had revenue of $351.70 million for the quarter, compared to the consensus estimate of $344.61 million.
-On average, equities analysts predict that Dynatrace, Inc. will post 0.58 earnings per share for the current fiscal year.
+The firm had revenue of $351.70 million during the quarter, compared to analysts’ expectations of $344.61 million.
+Research analysts forecast that Dynatrace, Inc. will post 0.58 EPS for the current fiscal year.

 Dynatrace, Inc provides a security platform for multicloud environments.
 It operates Dynatrace, a security platform, which provides application and microservices monitoring, runtime application security, infrastructure monitoring, log management and analytics, digital experience monitoring, digital business analytics, and cloud automation.